Swift

 -H 'X-Auth-Token: <x_auth_token>' \

-header, you can load a copied object into a container.
-The object is copied together with the X-Delete-At
+When using the X-Copy-From header, you can upload a copied object to a bucket.
+The object is copied along with the X-Delete-At header regardless of where the header was set (on the object or bucket).

 Request headers

-Loading an object:
+Upload an object:

 curl -i -XPUT \